Jorge Cortés-Monroy

 Doctoral Candidate in Jurisprudence and Social Policy (ABD)

-My research interests lie at the intersection of criminal law and procedure, administrative law, and legal, social, and political theory.
+My research interests lie at the intersection of criminal law and procedure, constitutional law, and legal, social, and political theory.
 I'm currently working on a comparative study of the prosecutorial function and the implications that such a study may have for the debate on the democratization of the criminal justice system in the United States and abroad.
 Parallelly, I'm also working on methodology in legal theory and the distinction and connections between law and politics.